Differentially private Bayesian tests: Experiment: Test for Normal means ( or -test)

-Similarly, suppose the confidential database had access to samples $x_1, \ldots, x_n$ from a univariate normal distribution $\mbox{N}(\mu, 1)$ with a known variance.
-In this context, we would utilize differentially private Bayes factors based on $z$-statistics to test the hypothesis $\mu = 0$ against $\mu \neq 0$.
-Due to the similarity of this setup with the previous one, we do not provide numerical results in this context.
+Similarly, a confidential database may have access to samples $x_1, \ldots, x_n$ from a univariate normal distribution $\mbox{N}(\mu, 1)$ with a known variance.
+In this context, we would utilize differentially private Bayes factors based on $z$-statistics to test the null hypothesis against the alternative.
+Due to the similarity of this setup with the test of univariate normal means with unknown variance, we do not provide further numerical results in this context.